-Notes to the financial statements (continued) For the year ended 31 December 2022 v.
-Cash and cash equivalents vi.
-Impairment of financial assets
+Notes to the Financial Statements (continued) For the period ended 18 December 2024 a) Financial instruments (continued)

+v.
+Cash and cash equivalents

 Cash and cash equivalents are short-term highly liquid instruments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value and that are not held for investing purposes.
 Cash and cash equivalents are measured at amortised cost which approximates fair value, due to the short-term nature of these instruments.